adilsitos/Semantic-Search-Amazon-Data/README.md

 A diagram that explains how the application works can be found [here](https://whimsical.com/semantic-search-project-Mh4EHeCzX58fXZVYfFn4T1).

-The user interface includes a user feedback feature, which allows a user to report whether the recommendations were relevant or not.
-This feedback and the recommendations that the user received are stored in a web service hosted on Heroku.

 ## Code

 The [Semantic-Search_Search_with_fastai Notebook](https://github.com/Adilsitos/Semantic-Search-Amazon-Data/blob/main/Semantic_Search_with_fastai.ipynb) shows the process to obtain the embeddings from the 2,384,197 book descriptions that were used. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1PIMtkozBnfeEvCuAQcHyTCQr7mYF3dLg?usp=sharing)